JanBricCodera/automatic-washing-machine-control-system/README.md

-# A computation model employing the concept of Finite state machine that can be implemented using hardware or software and written using Verilog(C)
+# A computational model employing the concept of Finite state machine that can be implemented using hardware or software and written using Verilog(C)

 ## MAIN